Loading…

 Adrienn Lawson

-Adrienn serves as Director of Quantitative Research at the Linux Foundation, where she leads data-driven initiatives to understand open source ecosystems.
-With expertise in social data science from the University of Oxford and a background spanning academic and governmental research...
+ADRIENN LAWSON serves as Director of Quantitative Research at the Linux Foundation, where she leads data-driven initiatives to understand open source ecosystems.
+With expertise in social data science from the University of Oxford and a background spanning academic and governmental...
 Read More →

 Security Lorax, OpenSSF